 This course is concerned with micro-economics.
 It gives an account of the theories of demand and production and examines pricing policies in different market situations.
 This section of the course includes a critical review of some of the empirical studies of pricing policy as well as the theoretical literature in the field.
-The course also embraces the impact of government policy on the behaviour of the firm and the problems of the social control of industry.
+The course also deals with some aspects of the social control of industry.